Best Electric Guitar For Beginners

 14. ESP LTD EC-256

 The ESP Eclipse might have started life as a tribute to a different very well-known single-cut – and the guitar that takes our last slot – nevertheless it has gone on to develop all of its own.
-Whereas a full-fat EC can cost a reasonably penny, the LTD EC-256 means that you can get the bone-crushing tone of its massive brother, at a way more manageable cost.
+Whereas a full-fat EC can cost a reasonable penny, the LTD EC-256 means that you can get the bone-crushing tone of its massive brother, at a way more manageable cost.

 The beginner-friendly guitar market is a fiercely aggressive one.
-Nonetheless, this trendy, well-built guitar carves out its own place, delivering the single-cut tone you’d anticipate however in a slimmed-down and light-weight package.
+Nonetheless, this trendy, well-built guitar carves out its own place, delivering the single-cut tone you’d anticipate however in a slimmed-down and lightweight package.

-We even have the inclusion of a coil-split, which lets you turn this tough rocker into the ultimate clear machine with a pull of the tone management.
+We even have the inclusion of a coil-split, which lets you turn this tough rocker into the ultimate clear machine with a pull of tone management.
 So, in case you’re searching for a flexible LP type ax, that’s extraordinarily pleasant on your wallet, then look no further than the ESP LTD EC-256.